Rikenunes8/feup-c-JmmCompiler/README.md

 ## Compile and Running

-To compile and install the program, run ``gradle installDist``.
-This will compile your classes and create a launcher script in the folder ``./build/install/comp2022-1b/bin``.
-For convenience, there are two script files, one for Windows (``comp2022-1b.bat``) and another for Linux (``comp2022-1b``), in the root folder, that call this launcher script.
+To compile and install the program, run `gradle installDist`.
+This will compile your classes and create a launcher script in the folder `./build/install/comp2022-1b/bin`.
+For convenience, there are two script files, one for Windows (`comp2022-1b.bat`) and another for Linux (`comp2022-1b`), in the root folder, that call this launcher script.

 After compilation, a series of tests will be automatically executed.
 The build will stop if any test fails.
-Whenever you want to ignore the tests and build the program anyway, you can call Gradle with the flag ``-x test``.
+Whenever you want to ignore the tests and build the program anyway, you can call Gradle with the flag `-x test`.

 ## Test

-To test the program, run ``gradle test``.
-This will execute the build, and run the JUnit tests in the ``test`` folder.
-If you want to see output printed during the tests, use the flag ``-i`` (i.e., ``gradle test -i``).
+To test the program, run `gradle test`.
+This will execute the build, and run the JUnit tests in the `test` folder.
+If you want to see output printed during the tests, use the flag `-i` (i.e., `gradle test -i`).
-You can also see a test report by opening ``./build/reports/tests/test/index.html``.
+You can also see a test report by opening `./build/reports/tests/test/index.html`.

+## Run file jmm compiled

+After executing the compiler with the command `./comp2022-1b [-r=<num>] [-o] [-d] -i=<input_file.jmm>`, if no errors occur the `.class` file generated from the file `input_file.jmm` will be saved in `./libs-jmm/compiled/` directory.

+To run the generated code you can run the command `java -cp ./libs-jmm/compiled/ <class_name>` from the root of the project, where *<class_name>* is the name of the class in the `input_file.jmm` file.